Base camp in Spitsbergen during Winter

 • How safe are your adventures in the wilderness of Svalbard?

-Our guides have many years' experience leading expeditions in Svalbard.
+Our guides are from the area and have lived and guided in Svalbard for have many years.
 As long as you follow their example and heed their advice then you have no reason to be concerned about your safety while in Svalbard.

 We also provide all the technical equipment necessary to keep you safe and warm during your activities, such as dry suits and additional warm clothing.